Size and weight are big decision factors when you are trying to find the ideal camera for your needs.

 Again, this comparison may not be very useful in real life as we are comparing the weight of a camera with a built-in lens to the body-only weight of an interchangeable lens camera.
 Once you put a lens on D7000, the total kit will weigh much higher.

-Thanks to the weather sealed body of D7000, you can use this camera with more confidence under conditions where there is risk of exposure to water and dust compared to ELPH 150 IS.
+Thanks to the weather-sealed body of the D7000, you can use this camera with more confidence under conditions where there is risk of exposure to water and dust compared to the ELPH 150 IS.

 LCD Screen Size and Features